Government schools in Victoria are funded through a program called the student resource package (SRP).

 This means funding for each school will change from year to year as enrolments change.

 The SRP includes equity funding.
-This is extra funding to help students who face challenges to learning.
+This is extra funding to help students who face challenges in learning.
 This may be due to family circumstances, health or disability.

 Equity funding is based on a three year weighted average of student demographic data.
 Schools collect this data through a census that happens in August each year.

 Funding can change as student demographics at a school change.
-However, equity funding cannot be reduced more than $90,000 compared to the year before.
+However, equity funding cannot be reduced by more than $90,000 compared to the year before.

 The minimum amount a school can receive is $5,000.

 Search for your school's funding

 Use the tool below to search for your school's funding.
 It will show different types of funding, depending on the time of year:

 Revised funding is published in June.
 This happens after audits of school enrolments have finished.